strimzi/strimzi.github.io/_posts/2019-11-01-deploying-debezium-with-kafkaconnector-resource.md

 # Showtime!

-If you list the topics, for example using `kubectl exec my-cluster-kafka-0 -c kafka -i -t -- bin/kafka-topics.sh --zookeeper '' --list` you should see:
+If you list the topics, for example using `kubectl -n kafka exec my-cluster-kafka-0 -c kafka -i -t -- bin/kafka-topics.sh --bootstrap-server localhost:9092 --list` you should see:

 ```
 __consumer_offsets